Dr Mirella Atherton

 Biography

-Mirella specialises in Banking and Finance Law while advocating for changes that benefit everyone in the community.
-Calling on experience as a volunteer for the Criminal Justice Support Network who assist intellectually disabled people at police stations and at courts, her current projects include:
+Mirella specialises in Banking and Finance Law.
+While advocating for changes that benefit everyone in the community she calls on experience as a volunteer for the Criminal Justice Support Network who assist intellectually disabled people at police stations and at courts.
+Her current projects include:

 Gaming and Gambling with credit and other forms of currency

 The online gaming and gambling industry has been harnessing the power of immense data sets to drive effective, targeted marketing.
-Transactional data or the digital footprint which is collected through the interactions with websites provides detailed behavioural insights, allowing a granular digital profile to be constructed for each customer.
-Data is a powerful tool, when utilised by operators to optimise each step of the experience through the use of so-called ‘dark nudges’.
-These enable personalised, targeted online advertising, as well as inform website and product design in order to influence the user and ultimately maximise profits.
+Transactional data which is collected through the interactions with websites and platforms provides detailed behavioural insights, allowing a granular digital profile to be constructed for each customer.
+Data is a powerful tool when utilised by operators to optimise each step of the experience through the use of so-called ‘nudges’.

 Buy Now Pay Later

-The Buy Now Pay Later (BNPL) industry is rapidly growing in popularity with NAB Now Pay Later being one of the latest to join.
+The Buy Now Pay Later (BNPL) products are rapidly growing in popularity.
 Rising costs of living means that BNPL offer consumers an easier way to make purchases.
-There is a concern that the use of this payment option could lead to disadvantaged and vulnerable consumers spending money they don’t have, incurring financial consequences for choices that they make and spiraling into a debt cycle.
+There is a concern that the use of this payment option could lead to consumers spending money they don’t have, incurring financial consequences for choices that they make and spiralling into a debt cycle.
 Protecting consumers from financial harm without restricting access to new financial technology is a delicate balance.
-BNPL schemes have avoided lending obligations that apply to other short term lending arrangements.
-Unknown to many consumers is the fact that providers will gain valuable insight into consumers’ purchase behaviours, which will allow the company to predict future consumption and spending behaviour.
+The recent update to the law for BNPL products mean that BNPL is regulated in line with the way other credit products like credit cards are regulated.

 Virtual learning environments have been recognised as an area of particular importance to improve desirable learning behaviours, enhance student experiences and improve student retention.
-As many of the new generation of law students are technologically savy, launching avatars encourages them to be engaged in the learning environment.
-Avatars in the computer mediated educational space have the potential to offer value for educators and learners through customisation of the avatar to the individual parameters that are required.
-Several studies are reporting the positive impact virtual reality learning environments have on students’ engagement and performance compared to other non-immersive learning approaches.
-Avatar use in educational contexts is still in its early stage of development and first year law students at the University of Newcastle, School of Law and Justice will learn problem solving skills with the help of avatars for the first time in 2024.
+As many of the new generation of law students are technologically savy, launching avatars encourages them to be engaged in learning and develop as work ready graduates.
+Avatar use in educational contexts is still in its early stage of development and Mirella leads a small team in developing new applications for avatars.

 Mirella is available to co-supervise PhD research projects.